obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 <!-- placeholder to force blank line after included text --> <!-- endInclude -->

-DON'T PANIC!
 For users who are comfortable with JavaScript, these more complicated examples may also be of interest:

 <!-- placeholder to force blank line before included text --> <!-- include: CustomFilteringExamples.test.dates_task.due.advanced_docs.approved.md -->